Mirrah

 Dagger made with rare gran steel.
 The blade is long for a dagger.

 Gran steel is an excellent alloy invented by the eastern country of Mirrah, so its method of manufacture has long never been brought outside it.
-Chancellor Bellager, by order of King Vanclad, hired the craftsman who knew the manufacturing method, Lind, with a high salary, and it has been handled in this land too ever since.
+Chancellor Bellager, by order of King Vanclad, hired the master craftsman who knew the manufacturing method, Lind, with a high salary, and it has been handled in this land too ever since.

 Iron mask made from an unusual technique.
 Personal effect of Creighton the Wanderer.